petalo/save-attachments-from-gmail-to-gdrive/README.md

 ### AI Configuration

-The script integrates with AI services (Gemini and OpenAI) to provide invoice detection.
-You can configure the AI behavior using the following options.
+The script integrates with AI services (Gemini and OpenAI) and email-based detection to provide invoice identification.
+You can configure the detection behavior using the following options.

 #### Gemini Configuration (Recommended)